Elphame009/Elphame009/README.md

 - 👋 Hi, I’m @Elphame009, I'm still new in the world of programming but I'm doing my best to conquer it ;)
 - 👀 I’m interested in japanese samurai period, web design, traveling and crafting
-- 🌱 I’m currently learning Java Script, Flutter and Sketch
+- 🌱 I’m currently learning Java Script, Flutter and React
 - 📫 How to reach me : sam.jur96@gmail.co

 <!---